Timesheets (Cloud)

 Related topics: Viewing the Team Timesheet

-1. Taylor selects Teams :teams_dc: in the Tempo sidebar, then clicks the name of her team to open its Overview.
+1. Taylor selects Teams in the Tempo sidebar, then clicks the name of her team to open its Overview.

 2. In the top-right, she clicks Timesheet to open her team's timesheet.